Message from the Director

 Welcome to the Icahn School of Medicine at Mount Sinai Graduate Program in Public Health!

-We have an amazing new group of students joining our program.
+This year we have another amazing new group of students joining our program.
+They are the largest incoming class since Mount Sinai established the Public Health Program in 2005.
 The incoming students represent diverse backgrounds, strengths and interests and will continue to enhance the dynamic atmosphere that is the hallmark of our Program.
-We warmly welcome our new students and look forward to getting to know them over the coming years!
+I warmly welcome our new students and look forward to getting to know them over the coming years!